Archanakokate/311_NYC_Customer-Request-Analysis/README.md

 ##### 2. Perform basic data exploratory analysis:
 - Utilize missing value treatment.
 - Analyze the date column and remove the entries if it has an incorrect timeline.
-- Draw a frequency plot for city-wise complaints Draw scatter and hexbin plots for complaint concentration across Brooklyn.
+- Draw a frequency plot for city-wise complaints.
+- Draw scatter and hexbin plots for complaint concentration across Brooklyn.

 ##### 3. Find major types of complaints:
 - Plot a bar graph of count vs. complaint types.